Lawrence of Arabia (film): Theatrical run

-The original release ran for about 222 minutes (plus overture, intermission, and exit music).
-A post-premiere memo (13 December 1962) noted that the film was 24,987.5 ft of 70 mm film, or 19,990 ft of 35 mm film.
-With 90 ft of 35 mm film projected every minute, this corresponds to exactly 222.11 minutes.
-Richard May, the vice-president of Film Preservation at Warner Bros., sent an email to Robert Morris, co-author of a book on Lawrence of Arabia, in which he noted that Gone with the Wind (1939) was never edited after its premiere and is 19,884 ft of 35 mm film (without leaders, overture, intermission, entr'acte, or walkout music), corresponding to 220.93 min.
-Thus, Lawrence of Arabia is slightly more than one minute longer than Gone With the Wind and is, therefore, the longest movie ever to win a Best Picture Oscar.
+Lawrence of Arabia is slightly more than one minute longer than Gone With the Wind and is, therefore, the longest movie ever to win a Best Picture Oscar.

 In January 1963, Lawrence of Arabia was released in a version edited by 20 minutes.
 In the United States, the film was released in five key cities—New York, Los Angeles, Philadelphia, Boston, and Miami Beach.
 By February 1963, the film expanded into six more reserved-seating engagements.
 From 9 October 1963 it started to open at 1,000 theatres in the United States on a non-reserved seat basis.

 When it was re-released in 1971, an even shorter cut of 187 minutes was presented.
 The first round of cuts was made at the direction and even insistence of David Lean, to assuage criticisms of the film's length and increase the number of showings per day; however, during the 1989 restoration, he passed blame for the cuts onto deceased producer Sam Spiegel.
 In addition, a 1966 print was used for initial television and video releases which accidentally altered a few scenes by reversing the image.

 The film was screened out of competition at the 1989 Cannes Film Festival and at the 2012 Karlovy Vary International Film Festival.

 Lawrence of Arabia was re-released theatrically in 2002 to celebrate the film's fortieth anniversary.